Deep Innovation Protection: Confronting the Credit Assignment Problem in Training Heterogeneous Neural Architectures: Abstract

 \section{Abstract}

-Evolutionary-based optimization approaches have recently shown promising results in domains such as Atari and robot locomotion but less so in solving 3D tasks directly from pixels.
-This paper presents a method called \emph{Deep Innovation Protection} (DIP) that allows training complex world models end-to-end for such 3D environments.
-The main idea behind the approach is to employ multiobjective optimization to temporally reduce the selection pressure on specific components in a world model, allowing other components to adapt.
-We investigate the emergent representations of these evolved networks, which learn a model of the world without the need for a specific forward-prediction loss.
+Deep reinforcement learning approaches have shown impressive results in a variety of different domains, however, more complex heterogeneous architectures such as world models require the different neural components to be trained separately instead of end-to-end.
+While a simple genetic algorithm recently showed end-to-end training is possible, it failed to solve a more complex 3D task.
+This paper presents a method called \emph{Deep Innovation Protection} (DIP) that addresses the credit assignment problem in training complex heterogenous neural network models end-to-end for such environments.
+The main idea behind the approach is to employ multiobjective optimization to temporally reduce the selection pressure on specific components in multi-component network, allowing other components to adapt.
+We investigate the emergent representations of these evolved networks, which learn to predict properties important for the survival of the agent, without the need for a specific forward-prediction loss.